zhengdejin/SC1_Code/README.md

-# SC1_Code
+# X1_Code
-Code made by TK for SC1 project
+Code made by TK for BLOOMA X1 project